 management, healthcare, education, media or anyone interested in gaining accurate information.

 This course introduces the concepts, history, theories, legal/ethical issues and routine practices of advertising as a medium of information in modern society.
 Students learn how advertising meshes with the ethos of our national culture, how advertising works in the market economy, how advertising appeals to consumers and how to create selling ad copy.

 This course introduces basic concepts, theories, issues and routine practices of public relations as a communication profession in the contemporary world.
 It examines how organizations as well as individuals can ethically and scientifically build productive, mutually beneficial relationships with various stakeholders and the general public through effective communication.

 This course adopts the “big picture” approach to explore the elements of media process such as regulation, production, representation and consumption.
 With this approach, students get a better understanding of the relationship between media and society, especially the relationships between media and ideology, media representation and social inequality, and media ownership and political power.
 Furthermore, students develop skills in ideological analysis of media content.

 This course explains legal problems, such as libel, copyright infringement, privacy violation, obscenity, deception, and prejudicial publicity, etc., in public communication.
 Students learn to apply the First Amendment principle to mass mediated communication and how to navigate through legal questions in the context of professional communication.

-This course guides students to complete a rigorous research project in Communication Studies.
+This course guides students to complete a rigorous research project in communication studies.
 Students are required to recapitulate their learning of the subject matter and to reflect on the important issues in human communication.
 Critical thinking and dialectical approach are strongly recommended in this research project.
-Students are expected to present their studies in local or regional/ national conference.
+Students are expected to present their studies in a local, regional or national conference.
 Must have senior standing to register for this course.